renewable energy - windfarm

 Renewable energy, or green energy, is energy that comes from renewable energy sources.
 Direct Energy states, “Green energy, which includes green electricity, is clean energy.
 This means it is produced with little-to-no environmental impact and does not dispense greenhouse gases into the air that contribute to global warming, the way fossil fuels do.”
 Greenhouse gases contribute significantly to global warming and are a byproduct of energy that comes from fossil fuels.

 Secondly, green energy is “renewable” and does not come from finite materials.
-Sources of green energy include wind, hydro, geothermal and .
+Sources of green energy include , hydro, geothermal and energy.
 Due to these varied sources, renewable energy is also stable and can be harvested in many different locations all across the planet.
 This results in a reduced dependence on foreign countries for energy needs.
 Renewable energy is the most sustainable form of energy and is essential to safeguarding the future of our planet.

 Agricultural Applications